-- Monthly bank reconciliations are not printed. - Monthly bank reconciliations were not performed on all bank accounts held. - Several minutes did not include a listing of attendees. - Lack of documentation to support expenses incurred on the park improvements prior to the year under audit.
+- Monthly bank reconciliations are not printed. - Monthly bank reconciliations were not performed on all bank accounts held. - Several minutes did not include a listing of attendees. - No support could be located for a deposit that was made during the year.